Kinrre/TFG-EnriqueVillarrubia/README.md

 ## Running the main backend

 All the backends developed are running using the uvicorn server.
-In order to execute the main backend, it is necessary to execute the following command:
+In order to execute the main backend, it is necessary to execute the following command in the root of the project:

 ```
 uvicorn backend.main:app